ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 **My suggestion for new users**: begin with VimTeX's built-in compilation interface, which means you only need to read the section [Using VimTeX's compilation interface](#using-vimtexs-compilation-interface).
 VimTeX's compilation features are tested by thousands of users, thoroughly debugged, and require minimal work to set up on your part, and so are are good place to begin as a new user.
-As you get more comfortable, you can write your own compilation plugin if you find VimTeX's features unsatisfactory.
+As you get more comfortable, you can write your own compilation plugin if you find VimTeX's features unsatisfactory---in that case you would need to read all of the article.

 As a personal anecdote, I did the exact opposite of what I recommend now: motivated by a naive desire to build everything from scratch, I spent many hours putting together my own compiler setup.
 This was great as a learning experience but completely impractical, since it generated needless code to maintain without solving anything VimTeX hadn't already solved.